Submit your Declaration of Intent online as soon as you are ready.

 Please note: If you are a full-time domestic student and then drop to part-time before the end of the add/drop period, the health insurance charge will automatically be removed from your account and health insurance coverage will not be provided.
 Health insurance coverage can be reinstated if you request health insurance online through saic.myahpcare.com.

 Illinois State law requires proof of immunization for all college students enrolled for six or more credits per semester.
+Proof of immunization is due by January 1 for students admitted for Spring and July 1 for students admitted for Fall.
+Students who are noncompliant will not be permitted to register for the next term.
 Please see saic.edu/health for immunization requirement details and record submission instructions.

 Contact the SAIC Health Services Office at 312.499.4288 or email@example.com.

 Orientation programming is a perfect way to introduce you to all the amazing things here on campus and beyond.

 All orientation programming will be occurring virtually this year.
 While we will not be able to gather in person for these events, orientation will introduce you to all the amazing things here on campus and beyond.

 Orientation programming begins January 14, 2021, and will be hosted entirely online.
 Learn more at saic.edu/orientation

 All incoming undergraduate students, with the exception of second-degree students, are required to own a laptop prior to the first day of classes.
 Detailed information can be located at saic.edu/laptop.

 Questions?
 For questions regarding software and hardware, contact 312.345.3738, option 1, or firstname.lastname@example.org.